-NOTE: Due to the nature of allowing only partial (1/2) credit as transfer credit, the student may only be granted transfer credit from non-accredited institutions for elective credit.
+NOTE: Due to the nature of allowing only partial (1/2) credit as transfer credit, PIU may combine half credits of two similar courses to grant transfer credit from non-accredited institutions for one whole PIU course.

 Transfer credit in other areas from non-accredited institutions may be made on a case-by-case basis.
 Some students may receive credit in areas other than elective if a combination of classes is deemed equivalent in scope, content, academic level, and number of combined credits to a course offered at PIU.
-Decisions will be made on a case-by-case basis by the Vice President for Academics in consultation with the Registrar upon examination of official transcripts, catalog descriptions and/or syllabi from the course/s taken.
+Decisions will be made on a case-by-case basis by the Registrar in consultation with the Vice President for Academics upon examination of official transcripts, catalog descriptions and/or syllabi from the course/s taken.